 If a plan is top-heavy, it may owe top-heavy minimum contributions depending on the other employer contributions made to the plan.
 The top-heavy minimum contribution is equal to the lesser of:

-• The highest contribution percent of any key employee (the contribution percentage includes any elective deferrals that are not catch-up contributions).
+The highest contribution percent of any key employee (the contribution percentage includes any elective deferrals that are not catch-up contributions as well as any employer contributions they receive).

 This means if a plan makes a 3% profit sharing contribution, and the contribution is calculated using full-year compensation versus post-entry date compensation, that contribution would generally meet top-heavy minimum contributions and no additional top-heavy minimum contributions may be required for that plan year.